-The National Drug and Alcohol Research Centre (NDARC) is a premier research institution in Australia and is recognised internationally as a Research Centre of Excellence.
-Founded in 1986, the Centre is multidisciplinary and collaborates with medicine, psychology, social science and other schools of the University of NSW, as well as with a range of other institutions and individuals in Australia and overseas.
+The National Drug and Alcohol Research Centre (NDARC) is a premier research institution in Sydney, Australia and is recognised internationally as a Research Centre of Excellence.

-The overall mission of NDARC is to conduct high quality research and related activities that increases the effectiveness of Australian and International treatment and other intervention responses to alcohol and other drug related harm.
+The overall mission of NDARC is to conduct and disseminate high quality research and related activities that increase the effectiveness of treatment and intervention responses to alcohol and other drug related harm.

 In order to increase effectiveness of the Australian treatment response to drug problems four goals need to be met:

 - The harms to which treatment should be directed need to be known

 - Effective treatments should be available for responding to these harms

 - Those providing treatment should be aware of which treatments are effective